 Just remind yourself, "OK, maybe I’m not going to every soccer game or cooking dinner for Dad every night, but these are all the things I'm still doing for them.”

-Be as specific and detailed as you can.
-I've found that if you ask a person to do something specific, he or she is more willing to say yes or consider doing it.
+Be as specific and detailed as you can with the tasks your list.
+If you ask a person to do something specific, he or she will probably be more willing to say yes or consider doing it.
 So instead of "Prepare meals," write, "Cook dinner for Dad every Monday and Thursday."

 That's where being strategic and specific with your asks can get you more positive replies.
 The brother who has an 80-hour a week job and a child with special needs is probably not the best person to ask to pick your kids up after school every day.
 But he might have time to call the pharmacy twice a month to refill your Mom's prescriptions.

 The key is conveying your needs in such a way that the family member doesn't perceive the situation as, "Mary is coming at me with her laundry list and just blaming me for not helping."